brighthr/slate/source/includes/Rota/_rota.md

 ```
 ### Permissions

-Admins and managers have the ability to create rotas.
+Admins and managers have the ability to schedule shifts.

 ### Body parameters

 Parameter | Description
 --------- | -----------
-Name | A unique name for the new rota
-StartDate | The start date of the rota
+StartLocalDateTime | The start date and time of the shift
-Duration | The number of days for the rota's repeating period.
-For a rota that repeats every week use a value of 7.
+EndLocalDateTime | The end date and time of the shift
+Participants | A collection of employees to be scheduled on a shift
+BreakDuration | The duration of break time on the shift
+Notes | Notes on a shift

 ## Accept Shift